Ohio State vs. USC Predictions & Picks - November 6

 Ohio State Performance Insights (2022-23)

-- The Buckeyes outscored opponents by 11.7 points per game last season (posting 80.1 points per game, eighth in college basketball, and giving up 68.4 per contest, 280th in college basketball) and had a +418 scoring differential.
+- The Buckeyes put up 80.1 points per game (eighth in college basketball) last season while giving up 68.4 per outing (280th in college basketball).
+They had a +418 scoring differential and outscored opponents by 11.7 points per game.

-- In conference tilts, Ohio State averaged fewer points per contest (74.8) than its overall average (80.1).
+- Ohio State posted 74.8 points per game last year in conference games, which was 5.3 fewer points per game than its season average (80.1).

-- Offensively the Buckeyes performed better in home games last year, posting 82.1 points per game, compared to 78.0 per game when playing on the road.
+- Offensively the Buckeyes performed better at home last season, averaging 82.1 points per game, compared to 78.0 per game on the road.

-- Defensively Ohio State was better at home last year, ceding 64.9 points per game, compared to 67.0 away from home.
+- Ohio State surrendered 64.9 points per game last season at home, which was 2.1 fewer points than it allowed in away games (67.0).

 USC Performance Insights (2022-23)

-- The Trojans had a +284 scoring differential last season, topping opponents by 9.1 points per game.
-They put up 64.2 points per game to rank 198th in college basketball and allowed 55.1 per contest to rank 15th in college basketball.
+- The Trojans' +284 scoring differential last season (outscoring opponents by 9.1 points per game) was a result of scoring 64.2 points per game (198th in college basketball) while giving up 55.1 per contest (15th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.